Argos Black Friday deals 2020: early savings on toys for Christmas

 Last week’s deal was half price Mattel toys, including Hot Wheels, Barbie and more.
 The previous offer was on LEGO – with offers on the LEGO Technic Control 4×4 X-treme Off-Roader Truck Set and Friends Alpaca Mountain Jungle Rescue Playset.

-Argos isn’t alone in offering great deals on the high street, with John Lewis & Partners, Currys, and Carphone Warehouse all taking part too.
-Though, given lockdown restrictions, we know shoppers will be increasingly looking online for offers this year.

 We’ve sifted through all the Argos early Black Friday deals and have featured our picks below – we’ll continue to update this page as the big day approaches too.
-Plus, see our guide to the best Black Friday deals from all the big retailers or Amazon Black Friday early deals for more offers.
 As we are staying at home again in November, we expect more and more retailers to launch early discounts, in lieu of in-store sales.

 Argos Toy Sale Discount Codes

 Argos has launched its toy discount codes allowing you to save each week on selected toys.
-From Chad Valley offers to Paw Patrol and Peppa Pig, there’s something for everyone.
+From Chad Valley offers to Paw Patrol, Barbie and Peppa Pig, there’s something for everyone’s Christmas list.

 Save up to 1/2 price on Chad Valley toys